Bismarck Tower (Ballenstedt)

 The Bismarck Tower (Bismarckturm) on the 268 m high Stahlsberg above Opperode in Germany is a monument to the former German chancellor, Bismarck.
-The tower can be used as an observation tower.
-It was built in 1914/15.
+Built in 1914/15, it can be used as an observation tower.

 Location

 The tower is located in the Mansfeld Land region on the edge of the Harz/Saxony-Anhalt Nature Park.
 It stands on the Stahlsberg, a wooded hill ridge on the northeastern flank of the Harz Mountains in central Germany.
 The Stahlsberg rises immediately south of Opperode through which the Sauerbach stream flows.
 The tower lies within the borough of Ballenstedt.

 History

 On the 100th anniversary of the Battle of Leipzig in 1913, Ballenstedt's lord mayor, Wendt, proposed the erection of a Bismarck tower.
 The tower committee that was formed to take this forward, selected the Stahlsberg hill near Opperode as the location and Professor Wilhelm Kreis as the architect.
 He decided on a tower that was extremely similar to his award-winning Götterdämmerung design.

 The Bismarck Tower was made of limestone and granite from the nearby Harz Mountains.
 The laying of the foundation stone was celebrated on 14 June 1914, just before the outbreak of the First World War.
 During the war, work ground to a halt and it was not taken up again until the 1930s.
 From 1930 to early 1931 the tower was finished under the direction of the Ballenstedt branch of the Harz Club who went for a simpler shape.
 For example, they left out the planned brazier (Feuerschale) on the observation platform.
 On 20 May 1931 the tower was inaugurated in a modest ceremony.

 After the Second World War and during East German times the tower fell into ruins.
 In 1994/95, after the end of the Cold War, the tower was restored and it re-opened on 1 July 1995.